Four Cats, Dog Rescued, Other Perish In Garfield House Fire

 The fire broke out on the second floor of the 2½-story Pacific Avenue home around 1 p.m.
 It was knocked down within 20 or minutes and declared under control a little over an hour later.

-Firefighters from Elmwood Park, Saddle Brook, Teaneck and Wallington were among the mutual aid responders.
+Firefighters from Elmwood Park, Clifton, Lodi, Rochelle Park, Saddle Brook, Teaneck and Wallington were among the mutual aid responders either at the scene or in coverage.

 Inspectors were trying to determine the cause.